neerajkr-coding/Cat-Themed-Weather-Application/README.md

 ## Future Enhancements
 - Add support for user location detection via GPS.
 - Improve the UI to make it more visually pleasing and functional, providing a better user experience.
-- Add different themes based on weather conditions (e.g., rainy, sunny).
+- Show 24hr weather forecast.
-- Include more weather details like wind speed, UV index, and precipitation levels.
+- Show different component in weather forecast

 ## Contributing
 1. Fork the repository.